 We partnered with Look Good Feel Better, an organization dedicated to improving the quality of life and self-esteem of people undergoing cancer treatment through workshops on physical and emotional well-being.
-They gave us tips on how to approach skincare and makeup during cancer treatment – just in time for the holiday season.
+They gave us tips on how to approach skincare and makeup during cancer treatment.

-We’ll cover skincare and a few makeup tips during cancer treatment – whether you’re looking for self-care or want to spruce up for a holiday event, these tips will help you feel better about your changing appearance during and after cancer treatment.
+We’ll cover skincare and a few makeup tips during cancer treatment – whether you’re looking for self-care or want to spruce up for an event, these tips will help you feel better about your changing appearance during and after cancer treatment.

 What we’ll cover in this blog: